Vision-Kek/FastWAM-IDM-LIBERO-Plus/README.md

 | Optional IDM | `libero_optional_idm_2cam224.pt` | `idm`, test-time imagination | **70.58%** |

 The Optional IDM checkpoint supports both inference modes without retraining.
-Relative to base FastWAM, `first_frame` improves success by 11.46 percentage points, while `idm` improves it by 19.89 percentage points.

-Success rates. `n` is the number of LIBERO-Plus task instances in each axis. `co-train` is the gain from base FastWAM to Optional IDM in `first_frame` mode; `imagination` is the additional gain from `first_frame` to `idm`.

 | Axis | n | Base FastWAM | Optional IDM (`first_frame`) | Optional IDM (`idm`) | Co-training gain | Imagination gain |
 | --- | ---: | ---: | ---: | ---: | ---: | ---: |